Russian oil giant Lukoil had big dreams for its U.S. gas stations. The invasion of Ukraine could spell the end.

 Lukoil marked its American arrival with a 2003 celebration at a former Getty gas station on 10th Avenue in Manhattan.
 Sen. Charles E. Schumer (D-N.Y.) was there.
 So was Putin.
 He shook hands with employees, sipped gas station coffee and even bit into a Krispy Kreme doughnut, according to press reports.
 (The gas station was eventually replaced by a luxury condo tower.)

 At the time, Putin and Russia were heralded.
-Schumer said Russian oil could help the U.S. break free from dependence on OPEC nations.
+Schumer said Russian oil could help the United States break free from dependence on OPEC nations.

 “I hope it does cause problems for OPEC,” Schumer was quoted as saying.